mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/16 - Codifying a VO.md

 ---

-VOs with bidirectional [[7 - Association|associations]] probably are [[10 - Entitiy|Entities]] because it doesn't make sense to point to a particular VO, as pointing to one is pointing to any VO with equal atttributes
+VOs with bidirectional [[7 - Association|associations]] probably are [[10 - Entitiy|Entities]] because it doesn't make sense to point to a particular VO, as pointing to one is pointing to any VO with equal attributes

 #understanding of [[0 - Domain-Driven Design]]